The last few years Google Shopping has gotten a lot more popular. Google sees that it works and shows more product listing ads.

 You’ll need to dig through your analytics to discover what’s working and what isn’t.

 Google Shopping is very numbers driven.
-But there is some room for creativity: creating product pictures that stand out from competitors and combining the right keywords with copy (in your product description) that motivates people to visit your website.
+But there is some room for creativity: coming up with great product titles that combine the right keywords with the intent of a potential customer or creating product pictures that stand out from competitors.

-If you’re missing one or more of these skills, you can always outsource that part to keep focusing on what you’re good at.
-Like getting everything set up and only worry about optimizing the campaigns.
+If you’re missing one or more of these skills, you can always outsource a specific part to focus on what you’re best at.
+You could have someone set up your campaigns, while you figure out how to optimize them.

 3. Can Google Shopping deliver traffic and generate sales?